stdweird/p5-net-openstack/lib/Net/OpenStack/API/README.md

       * looks for description/api data in API::<service>::<version>
     * process_args from API::Magic
       * preps request instance based on data and args
-      * executes and returns the request with rpc(request) call
+      * executes and returns the request with rest(request) call

 # TODO